percona/pxb-docs/docs/backup_scenarios/incremental_backup.md

 --incremental-dir=/data/backups/inc2
 ```

-**NOTE**: `--apply-log-only` should be used when merging the
-incremental backups
-except
+!!! note

-the last one.
-That’s why the previous line does not contain the
-`--apply-log-only` option.
-Even if the `--apply-log-only` was
-used on the last step, backup would still be consistent but in that case
+    `--apply-log-only` should be used when merging the incremental backups except the last one.
+That’s why the previous line does not contain the `--apply-log-only` option.
+Even if the `--apply-log-only` was used on the last step, backup would still be consistent but in that case server would perform the rollback phase.
-server
-would perform the rollback phase.

 Once prepared incremental backups are the same as the full backups, and
 they